 Poverty rates by gender and age derived using EUROMOD simulations and those published in Eurostat statistics are shown in table 4.10 in Annex 2.
-As in the case of income distributions, there is no information about years 2014-2015.
 Extreme poverty, using the 40% median threshold, is strongly underestimated in EUROMOD simulations.
 At higher poverty thresholds, there is more alignment between the simulated and external figures.
-However, a gap of around 5 to 15 percentage points still remains.
+However, a gap of around 8% to 19% still remains.
 The bottom of the table shows poverty rates by age at 60 % median threshold.
-The discrepancy between simulated and external rates is around 5 to 10 percentage points for all age groups.
-The most significant misfit is recorded for the oldest age group (65+).
+The discrepancy between simulated and external rates is around 10% for all age groups.
+The largest misfit is recorded for the oldest age group (65+).